vnguyendc/daily-ritual/V1_TESTING_PLAN.md

   - `baseURL = "https://<your-domain>/api/v1"`
 - ATS: HTTPS requires no exception.
 Keep any HTTP exceptions for dev-only.
 - Auth:
-  - Sign in via Supabase email/password; store `access_token`.
+  - Sign in via Supabase email/password; store `access_token` and `refresh_token`.
   - Send `Authorization: Bearer <token>` on all API calls.
-  - Recommended: persist session in Keychain + auto-login on launch.
+  - Persist session in Keychain + auto-login on launch.
+  - Auto-refresh tokens on 401 or "Invalid or expired token", then retry once.

 ---